drevil75/herai/README.md

 # change to the herai folder
 cd /mnt/herai

-# load the containers.
-The containers will loaded and startet automatically
+# the containers will be loaded and started automatically
 docker-compose up -d
 ````